 Looking for CV writing tips and advice?

-Your CV is usually the first and sometimes the only chance you have to sell yourself to a prospective employer.
-We have listed our favourite CV tips to help you ensure a positive result.
+Your CV is often the first and only chance you have to sell yourself to a prospective employer.
+Check out our favourite CV tips to help you ensure a positive result.

 1) Tailor your CV towards the position for which you are applying.

-Don’t write in detail about your first job as a belly dancer if you’re applying for a position as an automotive Branch Manager!
-Be relevant and include details which will ensure that the employer is aware of your suitability
+Don’t write in detail about your Saturday job as a pot washer if you’re applying for a position as an Automotive Sales Manager.
+Be relevant and include details which will ensure that the employer is aware of your skills and suitability.

 2) Include your contact details